 For most H-1B-qualifying jobs, there is a numerical limit, or quota, of 85,000 total H-1B visas approved each federal fiscal year.
-The quota creates a challenging timing issue surrounding when the prospective employer can submit its H-1B visa petition and when—or whether -- the H-1B worker can begin employment.
+The quota creates a challenging timing issue surrounding when the prospective employer can submit its H-1B visa petition and when—or whether—the H-1B worker can begin employment.

-But there's a way to avoid this whole problem: Find a job of a type that would qualify you for an H-1B visa, but is not limited by the 85,000 “cap.”
-This article discusses finding a job at a "cap-exempt" employer to avoid the quota and corresponding timing issue.
+But there's a way to avoid this whole problem: Find a job of a type that would qualify you for an H-1B visa, but is not limited by the 85,000 cap.
+This article discusses finding a job at a "cap-exempt" employer to avoid the quota and corresponding timing issue

 It's not likely that a job posting will contain any information about the employer's cap-exempt status, because most employers are not thinking about H-1B visa sponsorship when seeking to fill an open position.
 It therefore will be helpful to seek the advice of an immigration attorney who can assist you in determining whether the job will be exempt from the H-1B cap.

 For established and recognized colleges and universities, such as the University of California, it's likely not necessary for you to investigate admission standards, degree programs, or accreditation status.
 For newly formed colleges or universities, particularly ones that offer online-only programs, however, it's important to make sure they meet the above criteria qualifying them as institutions of higher education.